-How stunning is this kiddish cup by Michael Aram?
-A classic gift with a modern design win stainless steel and goldtone edginess.
+How stunning is this kiddish cup by Kate Sapde?
+A classic gift with a modern design and a funky green color.

 Smashing the glass is a traditional part of a Jewish wedding ceremony, and we have lots of gift options for couples wanting to preserve the shards.
 But these handmade Joy Stember Shabbat candlesticks are one of our favorites, and an opportunity to create a family heirloom to be passed down for generations.